This job is sometimes referred to by alternative titles

 - safety and emergency management roles

-- aeromedical retrieval and transport roles such as air search and rescue.
+- air ambulance and transport roles such as air search and rescue.

-They may also move into education and management roles, such as clinical education and mentoring of paramedic students, or management roles within the ambulance service and wider health sector.
+Paramedics may also move into training roles, such as clinical education and mentoring of paramedic students.
+Paramedics with experience may progress into management roles within the ambulance service and wider health sector.